gary-kim/open-ias-scoreboard/README.md

 [Contributing](https://openias.garykim.dev/dev/)

-If you found a bug, please make an issue.
+If you found a bug or have a feature request, please make an issue.

 Feel free to make pull requests with bug fixes or new features.
 You may also make an issue with a new feature proposal so that it can be discussed before beginning work.